Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 To pick the Desc field value as the Row Source of the Combo Box.

 Four text boxes with their Child Labels are added in the Detail Section of the Form.
-The Text Box Name Property values are set with the same name of each field on the Table, for easier reference in the Program, in the same order, they are appearing on the Table.
+The Text Box Name Property values are set with the same name as each field on the Table, for easier reference in the Program, in the same order, they appear on the Table.

 The design image of the frmtable1 is given below:

-The Normal View of the Form frmTable1, with data displayed from Collection Object, is given below for reference.
-The Combo box contents are also displayed in the Form.
+The Normal View of the Form frmTable1, with data displayed from the Collection Object, is given below for reference.
+The Combo box contents are also shown in the Form.

 Form Module Code.